fin-cli/core-command/README.md

 **EXAMPLES**

-    # Bash script for checking if WordPress is not installed.
+    # Bash script for checking if FinPress is not installed.

     if ! fp core is-installed 2>/dev/null; then
-        # WP is not installed.
+        # FP is not installed.
 Let's try installing it.
         fp core install
     fi

-    # Bash script for checking if WordPress is installed, with fallback.
+    # Bash script for checking if FinPress is installed, with fallback.

     if fp core is-installed 2>/dev/null; then
-        # WP is installed.
-Let's do some things we should only do in a confirmed WP environment.
+        # FP is installed.
+Let's do some things we should only do in a confirmed FP environment.
         fp core verify-checksums
     else
-        # Fallback if WP is not installed.
+        # Fallback if FP is not installed.
         echo 'Hey Friend, you are in the wrong spot.
-Move in to your WordPress directory and try again.' fi
+Move in to your FinPress directory and try again.' fi